Blogger Templates

 The Open Window

-This short film was based on Saki's "The Open Window" which we read in Brit Lit.
+This short film was based on Saki's "The Open Window" which we read in English 12.
 Do you recognize any of the actors?

 Video from YouTube